Ronmi/mailserver-in-container/README.md

 ### Pros

-- **Relatively easy** to install: less than 15 mins with fast internet connection.
+- **Relatively easy** to install: less than 5 mins with fast internet connection. (using installation script)
 - Easy to backup and migrate: just stop the whole service and `sudo tar` it. (need root privilege for preserving owner info)
 - Easy to configure: using PostfixAdmin to provide web-based administration.
 - Build on top of Debian: applying security updates only costs you one line of code; Better stability (comparing with Ubuntu)